dzmashaa/AllTicks/README.md

 ## Running the Application

 Once installed, you can open the application from your device's app drawer.
-The app will be listed as **"AnyTime"**.
+The app will be listed as **"AllTicks"**.